 Throughout our life as a Fellowship, the concept of “shared ministry” has been central to who we are as a religious community.
 Whether we have had the support of a professional minister, or been lay-led, we have worked together to minister to each other and to the broader community.
 Our Fellowship exists because of the deep commitments of many people.

-At present, we have minister emeritus Rev. Fred Cappuccino, and a Pastoral Care Visitor, Ellen Bell.
+At present, we are a lay-led fellowship with a minister emeritus Rev. Fred Cappuccino.
 Our members provide leadership for our ministries of caring, of learning, and of sharing and witnessing for social justice, and have a strong voice in the development and presentation of our weekly services.

 Our caring ministry is coordinated by a Caring Circle, supported by our Pastoral Care Visitor.
 The caring circle exists to facilitate the giving and receiving of care in the Fellowship.
 Practical, emotional, and neighbourly support is offered non-judgmentally and with due respect for confidentiality.
 Our members offer their time and talents to help with weddings or other celebrations, funerals, sickness, and loneliness.
 Their contributions may be food, a phone call, a home to meet in, a ride, or a visit.